Triumph Acclaim: Marketing and sales

 There was a limited-edition Avon Acclaim, getting its name from Avon coachbuilders of Warwick who did the conversion work, that had leather seats with piping to match the body colour, leather door panels, wooden and leather trimmed dashboard, wooden door cappings, two-tone metallic paint, colour-coded wheels with chrome embellishers, chrome-plated grille, colour-coded headlamp surrounds, vinyl roof and extra soundproofing.
 There was also an Avon Turbo, which had Lunar alloy wheels with 205/60 tyres, suede upholstery, front air dam, and side decals.
 A Turbo Technics turbocharger increased the engine's power output from the standard 70 bhp to 105 bhp.
 It is thought that there are only four surviving Avon Turbos including the press car (VWK689X), which was the first Avon Turbo.

 The Acclaim was Britain's seventh best selling car in 1982 and the eighth best selling car in 1983.

-Production finished in the summer of 1984 when the Rover 200 was launched, based on the next incarnation of the Honda Ballade.
+The demise of the Acclaim came in June 1984 when the Rover 200 was launched, based on the next incarnation of the Honda Ballade.
 A total of 133,625 Acclaims were produced, the vast majority of which were sold in the UK.
-The last Acclaim off the production line (a silver CD with the Trio-matic) is now in the Heritage Motor Centre.
+The last Acclaim off the production line (a silver CD with the Trio-matic) is now in the British Motor Museum.
 The Acclaim's demise saw the end of the Triumph marque as a car (although the name continues in motorcycles), as Austin Rover's restructuring retained only the Austin, Rover and MG marques, and by 1989 even the Austin marque had been axed.
 Earlier in 1984, Austin Rover had confirmed that the Triumph brand would be discontinued when the Acclaim was replaced, and its successor would be badged as a Rover.

-On Sunday 9 October 2011, to celebrate the 30th anniversary of the launch of the Acclaim, 23 Acclaims were gathered at the Cowley works where the cars were built and the Heritage Motor Centre.
+On Sunday 9 October 2011, to celebrate the 30th anniversary of the launch of the Acclaim, 23 Acclaims were gathered at the Cowley works where the cars were built and the British Motor Museum.
 This included the oldest known surviving Acclaim, the first Avon Turbo, the final production Acclaim and the only known nut-and-bolt restored Acclaim.

-By mid 2020, 125 Triumph Acclaims were left on the road, with a further 258 registered as SORN.
+By mid 2020, 125 Triumph Acclaims were left on the road, with a further 258 registered as off the road.